Guarantor Home Loan

 Most banks will only allow parental guarantees, i.e. a guarantee from the borrower’s parents.
 Some lenders can consider guarantees from immediate family members such as siblings, grandparents, spouses, de facto partners or adult children.
 This is because banks want to make sure that the guarantor has a strong relationship with you.

-Generally if your guarantor is not part of your immediate family then you may be required to prove some savings as evidence that you are financially stable and the lender is also likely to restrict your loan to 100% of the purchase price.
+Generally if your guarantor is not part of your immediate family, you may be required to prove some savings as evidence that you are financially stable and the lender is also likely to restrict your loan to 100% of the purchase price.

 How much is the guarantee limited to?